MAtaur00/DiamondEngine/README.md

 ### Engine controls

-- F1 key: Paint AABBs of all Objects
+- F1 key: Paint AABBs of all Objects and Quadtree
 - F2 key: Debug textures for all Objects
 - F3 key: Activate/Deactivate culling for the game camera
-- Mouse wheel click: Select Object
+- Mouse wheel click: Select Object.
+Objects can also be selected from inspector

-## External Libreries
+## External Libraries

 - ImGui
+- ImGuizmo
 - SDL
 - OPENGL
 - MathGeoLib
 - PCG
 - Assimp
 - DevIL
+- Parson

 ## MIT License